-They set the mood, they prepare you for the cathartic experience of stepping into an expansive meadow with majestic mountains popping at the horizon.
-It’s the forests – how they begin and how they end – that determines the mood of the trek.
+They prepare you for the cathartic experience of stepping into an expansive meadow with majestic mountains popping at the horizon.
+It’s the forests — how they begin and how they end – that determines the mood of the trek.

-But not all forests are the same.
-Different species of trees, the trail, the altitude – all impact your experience in the forest.
-Some forests stand-out.
+But not all forest sections are the same.
+Different species of trees, the trail, the altitude — all impact your experience in the forest.
+Some forests stand out.
 Here, we have listed forest sections that haunt us long after the trek got over.

 She says, “Kuari Pass has one of the finest pure Oak forest sections you can find on any of our treks.
 On most other treks with great Oak forests like Roopkund, Dayara, Brahmatal, you are focussed on just one thing — climbing up.
 Here the forest sections are undulating and gain altitude gently.
 You get to see and feel the forest.
 Oak forests generally have a very clean floor.
 Walking on a flat forest floor with only brown carpet of leaves, under tall, ancient Oaks is one of my most memorable experiences I take back from Kuari Pass.”

 | The forest sections from Syalmi to Baniya Kund – Deoriatal-Chandrashila trek

 Deoriatal-Chandrashila trek is known for its Rhododendron forests.
 But here’s the section you must watch out for.

 From Rohini Bugyal, proceed towards the connecting forest ridge from your right.
 Observe a tall rhododendron tree, which is just a five-minute walk from the campsite.